Dallinger/Dallinger/wiki/Database-model-attributes.md

 * `origin` -- the node that the transmission originated from
 * `destination_uuid` -- the UUID of the transmission's destination node
 * `destination` -- the transmission's destination node
-* `transmit_time` -- the time the transmission occurred.
+* `creation_time` -- the time the transmission occurred.
 Set automatically upon creation.
 * `vector` -- the vector that this transmission occurred along